Charlie-belmer/nosqli/README.md

  You can test the tool using my vulnerable node js app, or other nosql injection labs.

+ When selecting the target URL, make sure all testable parameters are present in the URL.
+For example, assume a site has a page at /user/lookup with a form to search.
+After entering some data in the field, the URL changes to /user/lookup?username=<data>.
+If you scan only /user/lookup, the tool will not find possible injections.
+To scan correctly, insure the full URL with all parameters is used (/user/lookup?username=<data> in this case).

 ## Building from source

 If you prefer to build from source, or there isn't a compiled binary for your platform, you can do so by cloning the repository, installing dependencies, and building the project manually.
 This will require a recent Go version, and the appropriate GOPATH environment variable.